PuertoRicoDayTrips.comSponsered by Coqui's Hideaway - www.CoquisHideaway.com

 To get to the park, turn at the flashing yellow light at about KM 103.2 on Route 2.
 You will see a sign on corner for it — turn toward water.
 It is just north of the Guajataca Overlook.

 Next, we stopped at the Guajataca Mirador (Overlook).
-This scenic overlook is right on Route 2 and it offers great views of the north coast, the old train tunnel and the beach.
-The negative was there was graffiti, road noise, and some trash there.
+This scenic overlook is right on Route 2 and it offers great views of the north coast, the old train tunnel across a river in Isabela and the beach.
+The negative was there was road noise, and some trash there.

 The overlook is located on Route 2 at KM 103.7.
 Look for the sign and the huge flag.

 After the overlook, we went down to the Tunel de Guajataca and the Playa Guajataca.
+Update- 2020-2021 Volunteers have refurbished the area, making it a nicer experience!
+There are murals and on weekends it is a family affair with a “train ride” and a mini safari.)
 These two are right next to each other.
 We hadn’t eaten yet, so we set up a our picnic lunch on the beach, which was empty except for us!

 After lunch, we took a walk through the tunnel.
-Called El Tunel Negro, this tunnel is part of the old sugarcane train route.
+Called Guajataca Tunnel, this tunnel is part of the old sugarcane train route.
 Today, it is a great photo spot and a nice walk!
-It seems the other end of the tunnel ends up in Isabela, where it is called Tunel de Guajataca (so I think those towns share the tunnel).
+It seems the tunnel is just inside the Isabela town boundary, and is also called Tunel de Guajataca (but I think both towns share the tunnel).

 The walking path continues along the old train route about ¼ mile or so.
 It ends at a beach.